Scoop: Coming Up on a New Episode of THE ROOKIE on ABC - Sunday, May 3, 2020

 A TV parental guideline will be assigned to this episode at a later date.

-Scoop: Coming Up on a Rebroadcast of GORDON RAMSAY'S 24 HOURS TO HELL AND BACK on FOX - Saturday, May 2, 2020
+Scoop: Coming Up on a New Episode of LISTEN TO YOUR HEART on ABC - Monday, April 27, 2020

+Scoop: Coming Up on a New Episode of REAL TIME WITH BILL MAHER on HBO - Friday, April 24, 2020

-Scoop: Coming Up on a Rebroadcast of LAST MAN STANDING on FOX - Thursday, April 30, 2020
+Scoop: Coming Up on a New Episode of SHARK TANK on ABC - Thursday, May 7, 2020

 "The Rookie" stars Nathan Fillion as John Nolan, Mekia Cox as Nyla Harper, Alyssa Diaz as Angela Lopez, Richard T. Jones as Sergeant Wade Grey, Titus Makin Jr. as Jackson West, Melissa O'Neil as Lucy Chen and Eric Winter as Tim Bradford.